WebMaka/CageMakerPRCG/README.md

 ![20251217_104725](https://github.com/user-attachments/assets/2d5cb894-1762-4182-ab1b-7aa4efc9a020)

+&nbsp;

 ## Installation &amp; Usage

-This script was built to work with/in OpenSCAD version 2021.01, but may well work with other versions or as an import into FreeCAD, although this has not been tested.
+This script was built to work with/in OpenSCAD version 2021.01.
 To obtain a copy of OpenSCAD, visit this URL:

   https://openscad.org/